FUenal/evaluation-first-genai-consulting/03_sales_enablement/proposal_template_1pager.md

 ## 3. Scope of the engagement (6–8 weeks)

+The engagement is a **fixed-scope, time-boxed assessment** structured around evaluation before implementation.

+---

 ### 3.1 Use-case & risk framing

+We clarify:

-* Clarify supported decisions and accountability
+* which decisions the system would support
+* who remains accountable for outcomes
-* Identify unacceptable vs tolerable failure modes
+* what constitutes unacceptable vs tolerable failure
-* Define when the system must refuse to answer
+* where the system must refuse to answer

-**Deliverable:**
+**Deliverable**
 Problem & risk framing document

 ---

 ### 3.2 Data & governance readiness

+We assess:

-* Review document types and structure
+* document types and structure
+* sensitivity and access constraints
-* Assess sensitivity, access constraints, and audit requirements
+* audit and governance requirements
-* Identify data gaps and no-go signals
+* data gaps and no-go signals

-**Deliverable:**
+A recommendation **not to proceed** is considered a valid outcome.

+**Deliverable**
 Data readiness & governance memo

 ---

 ### 3.3 Joint evaluation & system design (with SMEs)

-Structured working sessions with Subject Matter Experts to define:
+In structured working sessions, **Subject Matter Experts co-define**:

-* domain-specific success and failure criteria
+* domain-specific acceptance criteria
-* error taxonomy and refusal rules
+* failure modes and refusal rules
-* acceptance thresholds aligned to organizational risk
-* initial evaluation dataset (SME-authored or validated)

-**Deliverables:**
+* evaluation datasets reflecting real decision risk

+Evaluation design precedes system optimization.

+**Deliverables**

 * Evaluation design document
-* Initial evaluation dataset
+* SME-validated evaluation dataset

 ---

 ### 3.4 Evaluation-guided prototype

-Implementation of a **limited-scope, instrumented prototype** to:
+A limited-scope prototype is implemented as an **instrumented test harness**, not a production system.

+It is used to:

-* run batch evaluations against agreed criteria
+* run evaluations against agreed criteria
-* analyze failure modes and trade-offs
+* inspect failure modes and trade-offs
-* support regression testing as prompts or data change

-The prototype serves as a **test harness**, not a production system.

-**Deliverables:**
+* identify irreducible risks

+**Deliverables**

 * Instrumented prototype
 * Evaluation report with failure analysis